Maryan Abdi | Global Landscapes Initiative (GLI) Undergraduate Research Assistant

 David Doody is the associate editor/writer for IonE and Ensia.
 Prior to joining the communications team at IonE, he was the senior editor at METRO magazine, an associate editor at Utne Reader and the blog editor at Guernica magazine.
 He graduated from the University of St. Thomas with a degree in English with an emphasis in writing.
 One of his proudest accomplishments is actually finishing—and understanding (for the most part)—Ulysses.

-Peder Engstrom is an undergraduate research assistant with IonE's Global Landscapes Initiative.
+Peder Engstrom is a junior scientist with IonE's Global Landscapes Initiative.
 As a student of geographic information systems and science, Peder provides assistance with maps and other data requests from GLI's corporate and NGO partners.
 If you see Peder at IonE, chances are he is looking at, talking about or making a map.
 In his spare time, he also loves hiking where there are no trails, gardening, cooking and live music.

-Jamie Gerber is a scientific program coordinator for the Institute on the Environment's Global Landscapes Initiative.
+Jamie Gerber is the Institute on the Environment's chief science officer, as well as thescientific program coordinator for IonE's Global Landscapes Initiative (GLI).
 In this role, he assists with research and analysis related to the global environmental consequences of land use and land cover change.
 Prior to joining the IonE, he worked as the senior hydrodynamics researcher at Ocean Power Technologies, helping to develop devices to convert ocean wave energy to electricity.
 Jamie has a doctorate in physics from the University of California, Santa Cruz.
 He lives in St. Paul with his wife and their two children.
 In his free time, he enjoys hiking, soccer, hockey, cooking and practicing his French and Spanish language skills.

 Jacob Grafenstein | Undergraduate Service Desk Technician